Status of Document: This document describes the service SNIC Science Cloud, henceforth also referred to as SSC.

 SNIC Science Cloud is a large scale, geographically distributed OpenStack cloud Infrastructure as a Service (IaaS), intended for Swedish academic research.
 SNIC Science Cloud is funded by the Swedish Research Council (Vetenskapsrådet) through SNIC, and is available free of charge to researchers at Swedish higher education institutions through open application procedures.
 Other research infrastructures are also welcome to join SSC with a co-funding model with dedicated capacity.
 Platforms may be added to SSC in order to support the Swedish research community as seen fit by SNIC (PaaS).

-SNIC Science Cloud consists of three regions that are geographically separated from each other (Umeå university/HPC2N, Uppsala university/UPPMAX and WEST-1 at Chalmers/C3SE).
+SNIC Science Cloud consists of three regions that are geographically separated from each other (Umeå university/NORTH-1, Uppsala university/EAST-1 and WEST-1 at Chalmers/C3SE).
 Users by default have accounts in all locations and are in principle free to choose which region to use at their discretion.
 A user can access the regions through the Dashboard or by sourcing a credentials file that uses the appropriate region (API users).
 The regions are physically separated but harmonized to provide a consistent user experience.
 This means that robust services can be built by spreading redundant resources making up your system over different regions.

 1.3 Foundation services